 North Charleston, SC April 22, 2016- Charleston Bilingual Academy (CBA), in Park Circle, is claiming that they are changing children’s lives.
 Their tagline is “Inspiring World Changers.”
 Preschool is often centered more on keep children safe, and teaching students basic cognitive, physical, and social skills preparing them for Kindergarten and beyond.
 However, the founder of CBA, Dr. Nathan Johnson, contends that preschoolers actually are geniuses in one area, and their aptitude is usually left untapped.
 That area is language.

 Dr. Johnson explains that preschoolers are not critical thinkers, however, the high neuroplasticity in their brain makes them experts at language acquisition.
 “We should be in awe” he explains “that babies go from no language to speaking.
 Adults only know how to learn a new language through their preexisting language.
-So how can a baby learn a language when they cannot translate it into a preexisting language?”
+So how can a baby learn a language when they cannot translate it into gibberish?”

 Dr. Patricia Kuhl, the co-director of the Institute for Learning and Brain Sciences at the University of Washington, researches how babies form language based on the language(s) spoken to them.
 Her team has discovered that 6-month-old babies can detect the sounds of every language in the world, whereas 12 month old babies are only able to detect the sounds from the language(s) that they hear.
 Through training, however, a 12 month old can create new neural synapses that allow the baby to learn new sounds.
 Kuhl explains that due to high neuroplasticity, young children can acquire new sounds, and ultimately new languages.
 Older children, on the other hand, are unable to acquire language in this manner.